 Course Outline

-- Overview of Java EE for government systems
+- Overview of Java EE for government applications

-- Key features of WebLogic Server for government use
+- Features of WebLogic Server for government use

-- Understanding the architecture of WebLogic Server for government applications
+- Understanding the architecture of WebLogic Server for government systems

 - Configuring domains and environments for government operations